asafuM-56/Machine-Learning-Project/README.md

 # Machine-Learning-Project
+Author: Brandon Roman
+Professor/Supervisor: Prof. Jude Okolie

+---
-This my Machine Learning Project for my Data Analysis Class
+This the Machine Learning Project for my Data Analysis Class
+---

 This project handled the prediction of the effectiveness of different organic compounds at removing pharmaceutical pollutants